jandot/aerts-exercises-leipzig/Databases/databases.md

 5 | 2 | 2 | G
 6 | 2 | 3 | G

-To know what your database schema looks like, you can issue the .schema command. .tables gives you a list of the tables that are defined.
+To know what your database schema looks like, you can issue the `.schema` command in sqlite3. `.tables` gives you a list of the tables that are defined.

 ### <a id="best-practices"></a>Other best practices ###

 There are some additional guidelines that you can use in creating your database schema, although different people use different guidelines.
 What I do:

-No capitals in table or column names
+* **No capitals** in table or column names
-Every table name is plural (e.g. genes)
+* Every **table name** is **plural** (e.g. `genes`)
-The primary key of each table should be id
+* The **primary key** of each table should be `id`
-Any foreign key should be the singular of the table name, plus _id.
+* Any **foreign key** should be the **singular of the table name, plus "_id"**.
 So for example, a genotypes table can have a sample_id column which refers to the id column of the samples table.

 In some cases, I digress from the rule of "every table name is plural", especially if a table is really meant to link to other tables together.
-A table genotypes which has an id, sample_id, snp_id, and genotype could e.g. also be called sample2snp.
+A table genotypes which has an id, sample_id, snp_id, and genotype could e.g. also be called `sample2snp`.

 ## <a id="sql"></a>Structured Query Language ##